According to

 The lobby leads to numerous lounges, powder rooms and a ballroom.
 The top floors, with a sweeping view of the city, are where the 53-year old business magnate, his wife Nita and children Akash, Anant and Isha will reside.

-Further reported in The Times (republished in The Australian), Rhys Blakely made a poignant observation
+The Australian), Rhys Blakely made a poignant observation

 Looking over a city where more than half the population lives in slums, it is a soaring monument to the growing chasm dividing India's rich and poor.